turbot/guardrails-samples/calculated_policies/aws_rds_db_cluster_snapshot_cross_account_access/README.md

 Use the AWS > RDS > DB Cluster Snapshot [Manual] > Approved > Usage policy.
 Calculated policy for policy `AWS > RDS > DB Cluster Snapshot [Manual] > Approved > Usage` policy.
-If the account that the snapshot is shared with, given by the property ``
+If the account that the snapshot is shared with, given by the property `DBClusterSnapshotAttributes.AttributeValues`

 ### Template Input (GraphQL)